douglas-yao/LI-Mastermind/README.md

 ## Acknowledgments

-Special thanks to LinkedIn and the REACH Apprenticeship for the fun opportunity to create this game!
+Shoutout to LinkedIn and the REACH Apprenticeship for the fun opportunity to create this game!

 Happy Gaming!